booboo-at-gluga-de/TLS4Developers_Workshop/README.md

    * This could be your local workstation or needs to be reachable by network from your workstation.
    * The playground machine needs internet access.
+   * The exercises probably will work on MacOS too, but maybe need to be adapted.
+They have been created and tested on Linux - so if you are looking for the easy way: Go for Linux.
-   * OpenSSL and Apache Webserver with mod_ssl enabled need to be installed in a recent version.
+   * You need an Apache Webserver (in a recent version) up and running and mod_ssl needs to be enabled need.
    * You need to be able to configure and restart the Apache webserver there.
 If you have root access, this is easy.
 Other permissions to do so are absolutly fine too!
-   * The exercises might work on MacOS too, but maybe need to be adapted.
-They have been created and tested on Linux - so if you are looking for the easy way: Go for Linux.
+   * OpenSSL needs to be installed in a recent version.
+   * A commandline HTTP client needs to be installed on your playground machine, curl is preferred.
    * Single exercises maybe depend on additional prerequisites.
 They are named there.

 __@ToDo:__ write something about vagrant here